sirupsen/SteakMachine/README.md

 # SteakMachine

 Do you like your Javascript states medium rare?
-Then Steak Machine is the lightweight, simple State Machine with a tacky pun name you've been longing for.
+Then Steak Machine is the simple Javascript state machine with tacky puns you've been longing for.

-This could prove to be either a huge misteak or it could be a rump above the rest.
+> This could prove to be either a huge misteak or it could be a rump above the rest. — [Andrew Leach](http://twitter.com/luaduck)

-By Sirlionsen.
+> "I was hungry for some steak but all I got was this state machine". — [Bouke van der Bijl](http://twitter.com/bvdbijl)

-(Thank you for the fantastic puns, [@luaduck](http://twitter.com/luaduck).)
+Grilled with love by Sirlionsen.